Google Sheets link

 Follow our step-by-step Google Sheets setup guide to connect Google Sheets with your destination using Fivetran connectors.

 The Google Sheets connector is great for manually updating tables in your destination.
-Its easy to share with your entire team so that you can have lots of contributors.
+It's easy to share with your entire team so that you can have lots of contributors.

 The schema maps directly from the named range in your sheet.
 Each Google Sheets connector maps one named range to a table in the schema that you designate.
 Each column of the named range will map to a column in its target table.
+We ignore the

 _fivetran_synced column because we use that name for the system column that keeps track of when each row was last successfully synced.

-If you change the name of your named range the connector will break and you will need to edit the setup form with the new named range.
+If you change the name of your named range, the connector will break and you will need to edit the setup form with the new named range.

-Note: The name of the workbook or the sheets do not affect your target tables.
+NOTE: The name of the workbook or the sheets do not affect your target tables.

-Type transformations and mapping
+Type transformations and mappinglink

 On the initial load, Fivetran parses all the data in each column and automatically assigns the appropriate type for the column.

-When the connector updates, Fivetran will rescan all of the data in the sheet, and update the column types if value is found with a wider type.
+When the connector updates, Fivetran will rescan all the data in the sheet, and update the column types if value is found with a wider type.
 If a widening change is made, Fivetran will NOT make any narrowing changes.
 For example, if you have a column of integers it will be cast as a integer in the destination.
 If you accidentally add a string to the column and the integration is updated, Fivetran will widen the entire column in your target table to now be TEXT.

 This widening behavior can be disruptive to your analytics if mistakes are made (which is easy to do in spreadsheets).
 A strategy to prevent this is to create a VIEW of your table in your destination where you cast every column to TEXT, then you create a second VIEW on top of the first VIEW, where you cast each column to the final type that you want it to be.
 In this case, an incorrect value will be nullified.

-Changes to your sheet
+Changes to your sheetlink

 If you change the name of the sheet or tab, it will not affect the named range.